I'm a title. Click here to edit me.

 Iris graduated from the Master of Health Evaluation program at the University of Waterloo in 2018, and has spent the past eight years coordinating, planning, implementing, and evaluating health system programs.
 Recently, Iris made the shift from working in the provincial health system to provincial law enforcement and policing, in a research and program evaluation capacity.
 Iris is excited to work with and learn from the talented iRise team and is looking forward to seeing the impact of the program.

-Camille has extensive customer service experience that she uses to inform her work as a Peer Support Worker.
+Camille has extensive customer service experience that she uses to inform her work as a Project Coordinator.
 She is passionate about social justice issues, victim support and survivor advocacy, and has a particular interest in how members of a community can work together to achieve change.
 Currently, she is working toward completing a Bachelor of Arts degree in Sociology at York University.

 Lexxi comes from a background of working in the entertainment industry, most recently at TIFF in Event Production and Corporate Partnerships, she just made a pivot to the health and wellness industry working as Regional Manager of a fitness brand.

 Lexxi has recently gone back to school for Human Resources Management at George Brown College and is excited to share her new knowledge, skills and abilities with the Project iRISE team.